tthorntone/AdNauseam-Wiki/Dynamic-filtering:-turn-off-uBlock-everywhere.md

 ![Allow everything everwhere](https://cloud.githubusercontent.com/assets/585534/6097114/04368716-af7e-11e4-8ca8-49ffdaa49fa6.png)

 Though it's more _"allow everything from everywhere"_, it's as good as _"globally turn off uBlock"_.
+You can revert it by clicking on the eraser button.